dasarpai/old.dasarpai.github.io/_draft/WIA/2023-08-24-5232-#The-Purpose-of-Education.md

 # The Purpose of Education

-The purpose of literacy is to count to write to read and understand what are the subjects there to learn about.
+The purpose of literacy is to learn how to count, write, read, and understand what subjects are there to learn about.
+And life helps you explore these subjects.

 The purpose of education is to know what other people have done before you.
-In the field of your interest get the data, analyse the data.
-You should be able to understand the between the fact and opinion.
-Facts belong to the existence opinion belong to human mind.
-This way we have lot of data and we know the opinion of others and we also have  our own opinion.
+In the field of your interest, get the data, analyze the data.
+You should be able to understand the difference between fact and opinion.
+Facts belong to existence, opinions belong to the human mind.
+This way, we have a lot of data and analysis.
+Now, we know the opinions of others, and we also have our own opinion.

+If a human mind is properly educated, that mind will have enough Vivek (sense of discrimination between two opposites) to distinguish between fact and opinion.
+Otherwise, people fight over an opinion.
+Without understanding that every human has the ability to think differently, a thinking mind may have a different opinion.

-Purpose of education is not about knowing the fact opinion and forming opinion.
-It is also important to know who discovered the certain fact how they discovered it.
+The purpose of education is not only about knowing and memorizing facts, opinions, and forming your own opinion.
+It's also important to know
+who discovered a certain fact and how they discovered it.
+So, the study of history, geography, and timeframe along with the main subject is the right education.
+Knowing concepts, formulas, processes from physics, chemistry, management, and other subjects without the history, geography, and timeframe of those is not complete education.

+Unfortunately, we often think literacy is education.
-Purpose of education is also to become original in your ideas like your ideals have been.
+The purpose of education is also to become original in your ideas, like your ideals have been.
+Not to become something you like, but to know who you are and refine that to improve your life experiences.

+Hari Om Tat Sat
+Yours Truly Hari